 Understanding your accounting, tax and filing responsibilities

-As a shareholder, owner or director you will likely be responsible for filing some form of accounts, filing paperwork and paying tax to the HMRC on an annual or more regular basis.
+As a shareholder, owner or director you will likely be responsible for filing some form of accounts, filing paperwork and paying various business taxes to the HMRC on an annual or more regular basis.

 Understanding your basic accounting, tax and financial responsibilities from the start is essential to running your business properly, being legally compliant and avoiding hefty fines from the HMRC.